linera-io/linera-protocol/examples/reentrant-counter/README.md

 # Reentrant-Counter Example Application

-This application just works like `counter` application i.e. increaments the value, but internal working is different than that of the `counter` application
+This application just works like `counter` application i.e. increments the value, but internal working is different than that of the `counter` application

 # How It Works

-It does increaments the value but instead of increamenting the value in a single operation it instead divides it into two halves, one half is increamented via `operation` and the other half via `application_call`, hence making a re-entry.
+It does increments the value but instead of incrementing the value in a single operation it instead divides it into two halves, one half is incremented via `operation` and the other half via `application_call`, hence making a re-entry.

 For example, let the current value be 1, now we want to increase its value by `4`.
-The four would be divided into halves. `first_half` = 2 and `second_half` = 2, the first half
+The four would be divided into halves. `first_half` = 2 and `second_half` = 2, the first half is incremented through the operation hence making the value to be `3` now the other half is incremented by an application call which call the current application and increment by `2` thus making it `5`

 # Usage